Marvelous Melmo: Availability

-The entire series has been made available for streaming to international audiences on Viki here.
-Currently, only the first two episodes of the series have been translated by users of the website into English.
+The entire series has been made available for streaming to international audiences on various streaming services, which may vary over time.

 The complete manga series has been collected and is available in Japan.
 A DVD set collecting all the episodes in the series was released in 2003, but, according to some sources, might now be out of print in Japan.
 During the 1990s, the series was available on a set of seven laserdiscs, as well as on a set of 12 VHS videocassettes.
 The full series was also released in Italy on a 5-DVD set, containing Italian and Japanese audio tracks.
 Some episodes have been shown on channel 47 in New York in the 1980s in a Japanese program block.
 The series re-aired in 1998 on the Japanese satellite channel WOWOW as Marvelous Melmo Renewal (ふしぎなメルモ リニューアル, Fushigi na Merumo Rinyūaru).
 This version differed from the original broadcast version since it was given new opening and closing credits, new voice dubs, and the image quality was restored.
 Since then, it has also aired on the Tokyo TV station Tokyo MX.